-This post began a series of questions that will help us strengthen our management.
+With this post I start a series of questions that will help us reinforce our personal brand.
 Some are inspired by the blog of one of the world gurus of personal branding: Dan Schawbel.

 Some say that cemeteries are full of indispensable people.
-True, there may be no one essential.
-But here the meaning of the word is fenced to “highly valued“, an expression of difficult translation would say “person High value added“.
+True, there is possibly no one indispensable.
+But here the meaning of the word is closer to “highly valued“, an expression of difficult translation that would come to say “person of high added value“.

-It is a difficult question to answer, and if the answer is “I do not know” or “nothing”, we have a reinforcing element.
-We need a specialization, They are perceived by others as someone expert in something.
-It may be a technical specialty - an auditor- a one skill movesl Someone with strong personal empathy for relations business-.
+It's a difficult question to answer, and if the answer is “I don't know” Or “Nothing”, we already have a reinforcement element.
+We need a Specialization, be perceived by others as someone who is expert at something.
+It can be a technical specialty - an auditor- or a skill excitesl -someone with strong personal empathy for business relationships -.

-Learning is useful, but in my opinion it is even more art listening.
-A large advertising campaign Midland Bank of the 80 summed up the art in this way: “The more we listen, the more we learn.
-The more we learn, the more we can help” (copywrite Saatchi & Saatchi).
+Learning is useful, but in my opinion even more so is the art of know how to listen.
+A great advertising campaign Midland Bank of the 80 I summarized that art this way: “The more we listen, the more we learn.
+The more we learn, the more we can help” (Copywrite Saatchi & Saatchi).

-summarizing, specialization on the one hand and on the other the art of listening are things that can help make you an indispensable person.
+Summarizing, on the one hand specialization and on the other hand the art of knowing how to listen are the things that can contribute to making you an indispensable person.